 The EU-UK Trade and Cooperation Agreement includes a bridging mechanism for the continued free flow of personal data for six months while the EU grants adequacy decisions to the UK.
 In the meantime, it is advisable to put in place alternative transfer mechanisms, such as Standard Contractual Clauses (SCCs).

 and government guidance

 to review your contracts to ensure your organisation can continue receiving personal data from the EU/EEA now that the Brexit transition period has ended.

 guidance which lists the steps you need to take to ensure your business is compliant with the new legal requirements.
 The Government also recommends seeking legal advice.

-From 1 January 2021, a new e-notification service called ‘Find a Tender’ will be used to post and view public sector procurement notices.
-For more information on this service,
+From 1 January 2021, a new e-notification service called ‘Find a Tender’ is used to post and view public sector procurement notices.
+For more information on this service, check the relevant guidance.

 Governmental business support